frankyanwang/chatApp/README.md

 $ cd platforms/android
 $ ./gradlew assembleDebug (use assembleDebug for now, this will build the android apk file)

+You might have problems building your app.
+Two probelms I have seen so far.
+1. Make sure you have Android SDK Build Tools 23.0.1 installed.
+Android Studio->Preference->Appearance->System Settings->Android SDK->Launch Standalone SDK Manager.
+2. Open gradle-wrapper.properties file, change distributionUrl to gradle-2.3-all.zip.

 1. Run on real device.
 assume you have adb on your path.
 Otherwise use full path "/Users/frankwang/Library/Android/sdk/platform-tools/adb" instead.